Antidepressants: Safe during pregnancy?

 If you stop taking antidepressants during pregnancy, you risk a depression relapse.
 In addition, stopping an SSRI abruptly might cause various signs and symptoms, including:

 What's the bottom line?

-Deciding how to treat your depression during pregnancy won't be easy.
+Deciding how to treat depression during pregnancy isn't easy.
 The risks and benefits of taking medication during pregnancy must be weighed carefully on a case-by-case basis.
 Work with your health care provider to make an informed choice that gives you — and your baby — the best chance for long-term health.

 Terms and conditions of use